-1 "Project Completion Date" means the date that all Single Family Dwelling units in the project are constructed and sold to Qualified Buyers.
+The project's Completion Date will be set at 24 months from the OHFA Board's Single Family Tax Credit Reservation approval date.
+Completion Date shall mean the date that all Single Family Dwelling units in the project must be constructed and sold to Qualified Buyers.